-Many parents of autistic children report that their child received repeated or prolonged courses of antibiotic drugs for ear or other respiratory infections during their first year, before the diagnosis of autism.
-Broad-spectrum antibiotics kill good as well as bad bacteria in the gut, and this may be why autistic children commonly have bowel irregularities.
+Research has identified a possible link between the imbalances in the composition of microbiota in the gut of individuals with autism.
+This may be linked to symptoms such as irritability and a decreased ability to concentrate, caused by discomfort as a result of digestive issues, such as constipation and/or diarrhoea 2.
+Notably, many parents of autistic individuals report that their individual has received repeated or prolonged courses of antibiotic drugs, for ear or other respiratory infections, during their first year, before the diagnosis of autism.
+Broad-spectrum antibiotics kill good as well as bad bacteria in the gut, and this may be why autistic individuals commonly have bowel irregularities.

-So if your child has autism, restoring a healthy gut is vital.
-You can start simply, by supplementing digestive enzymes, and giving probiotics to restore the balance of gut bacteria.
-Both measures help heal the digestive tract and promote normal absorption, and have produced positive clinical results in autistic children.
+If your individual has autism, restoring a healthy gut is vital.
+You can start simply, under the supervision of a doctor, by supplementing digestive enzymes, and giving probiotics to restore the balance of gut bacteria.
+Both measures may help to restore balance to the digestive tract and promote normal absorption.
+A recent study indicated that these measures produced positive clinical results in autistic individuals3.

 Side effects?
 None reported

 Contraindications with medication?
-Further courses of antibiotics will eliminate beneficial gut bacteria, so will need to be replenished.
+Further courses of antibiotics will eliminate beneficial gut bacteria, and continuing to administer probiotics is therefore recommended.

-Take a probiotic: key to digestion is having balanced gut ecology.
+Take a probiotic: key to digestion is having a balanced gut ecology.
 This means plenty of beneficial gut flora and lower levels of the non-beneficial strains.
-Since many children’s gut flora becomes imbalanced due to lack of breast-feeding or antibiotic use, it is usually necessary to supplement probiotics – beneficial gut bacteria.
+As previously discussed, antibiotics may imbalance flora.
+In addition, individuals who were not breastfed may also have fewer strains of beneficial bacteria, in comparison with breastfed individuals.
+Therefore, it is usually necessary to supplement probiotics to increase the presence of beneficial gut bacteria4.
 The most important strains are Lactobacillus Acidophillus and Bifidobacter.
-Saccharomyces boulardii while technically a yeast, not a bacteria, is another important strain that should be present in the gut, particularly if low levels of Secretory IgA (SIgA) are found in a saliva test.
+Saccharomyces boulardii, whilst technically a yeast, not a bacteria, is another important factor, which should be present in the gut, particularly if low levels of Secretory IgA (SIgA) are found in a saliva test.

-Supplement with digestive enzymes: Digestive enzymes provide assistance by helping to break down food making the nutrients more available for absorption and relieving the strain on the digestive system while it recovers.
-The amino acid glutamine is an important gut healing nutrient but may be contraindicated in autism because some autistics have protein deamination problems leading to production of ammonia which doesn’t mix well with glutamine.
+Supplement with digestive enzymes: Digestive enzymes provide assistance by helping to break down food, making the nutrients more available for absorption and relieving the strain on the digestive system, whilst it recovers.
+The amino acid glutamine is an important gut healing nutrient but may be contraindicated in autism because some individuals with autism have protein deamination problems, which may lead to production and build up of ammonia6.

 Balance blood sugar

-There is much overlap between ADH/hyperactivity and autism, so for autistic children who show signs of hyperactivity, improving blood sugar balance is a must.
+There is much overlap between ADHD/hyperactivity and autism, so for autistic individuals who show signs of hyperactivity, improving blood sugar balance is an important consideration.

-Dietary studies consistently reveal that hyperactive children eat more sugar than other children4.
-Other research has confirmed that the problem is not sugar itself but the forms it comes in, the absence of a well-balanced diet overall, and abnormal glucose metabolism.
-A study of 265 hyperactive children found that more than three-quarters of them displayed abnormal glucose tolerance, – that is, their bodies were less able to handle sugar intake and maintain balanced blood sugar levels.
+Dietary studies consistently reveal that hyperactive individuals eat more sugar than other individuals7.
+A study of 265 hyperactive individuals found that more than three-quarters of them displayed abnormal glucose tolerance, – that is, their bodies were less able to handle sugar intake and maintain balanced blood sugar levels8.

-In any case, when a child is regularly snacking on refined carbohydrates, sweets, chocolate, fizzy drinks, juices and little or no fibre to slow the glucose absorption, the levels of glucose in their blood will seesaw continually and trigger wild fluctuations in their levels of activity, concentration, focus and behaviour.
-These, of course, will not help any child’s brain function.
+When a individual is regularly snacking on refined carbohydrates, sweets, chocolate, fizzy drinks, juices and little or no fibre, protein and monounsaturated and polyunsaturated fats, to slow the glucose absorption, the levels of glucose in their blood will seesaw continually.
+This may cause fluctuations in their levels of activity, concentration, focus and behaviour, and impact on brain function and development9.